If you have questions not covered in the FAQ, please contact us at email@example.com.

 - We have funding for some participants to engage in Research Experience for Undergraduates over the entire summer.
-These participants will stay at UD for the entire summer and engage in cognitive research.
-They will be provided with a stipend.
+These participants will stay at UD for eight weeks immediately after brain camp and engage in cognitive research.
+They will be provided with a $3,500 stipend for food and other expenses.
 If you are interested in this, please add an additional paragraph to your cover letter indicating who you would like to do research with, and why.
-(This additional paragraph will not count towards the cover letter word count.)

 I am interested in doing summer research at the University of Delaware, but am not sure who I should work with.

 - First, we suggest browsing the websites for psychology faculty at the University of Delaware.
 Look over their research interests and see what is interesting to you.
 It would also be good to contact faculty you are interested in working with to see if they are taking undergraduates this summer.

 Do you have descriptions of faculty research from those who are taking students?

 - Yes.
 Below are a few confirmed faculty who will be taking undergraduates this summer.

 - Jim Hoffman - Emotion-induced blindness refers to impaired awareness of visual

 information appearing soon after presentation of a task-irrelevant, emotional

 picture (e.g., a threatening animal, a bloody face, etc.).
 Together with

 colleagues at the University of New South Wales in Australia, the Hoffman lab